graalvm/CLAMH/documentation/CLAMH_Users_Guide.md

 For example, clever compilers can replace a divide by a constant with a (typically much faster) sequence of operations using multiplies and shifts.
-However, if the constant is standing in for a value that could be runtime dependent in real-world code that the benchmark is intended to represent, this could result in artificially optimistic performance measurements.
+However, if the constant is standing in for a value that could be runtime dependent in the real-world code that the benchmark is intended to represent, this could result in artificially optimistic performance measurements.

 So, it is often necessary to “trick” the compiler into believing that a value